 |The author (on the right)|

 This will actually be the second CCW meeting on LAWS, which is a nice acronym but doesn’t have any official definition.
 The first meeting, held in 2014, was attended by at least 80 nations, which is very good for a treaty organization whose typical meeting was described by a colleague of mine as “start late, nobody wants to say anything, routine business announcements, and adjourn early.”
-The 2014 LAWS meeting was nothing like that.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.